chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Design and Test a Model Architecture

-Consider including images showing the output of each preprocessing technique.
+1.Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to convert the images to grayscale because I find without grayscale the train my model have only 89% accuracy, and then I apply grayscale on data set, the accuracy improve nearly 5%, I think it is because we compress data so that our model can easier learn feature from images.